-After Labour’s loss in 1983, Neil Kinnock became leader and he fought a long campaign to move the Labour party towards the centre.
-However, despite modernisation and centralisation, Labour still lost the 1992 election, despite the fact the Conservative party had led the country into a deep recession.
+After Labour’s loss in 1983, Neil Kinnock became the leader, and he fought a long campaign to move the Labour party towards the centre.
+However, despite modernisation and centralisation, Labour still lost the 1992 election, despite the fact the Conservative party had led the country into a recession.

 “We must transform Labour from a party of protest to a party of government.”
 (1994)

-The 1997 was a landslide for the Labour party and represented an important shift in British politics.
+The 1997 election was a landslide for the Labour party and represented an important shift in British politics.
 The Conservatives had lost after 18 years in power.
-But, Labour had also changed successfully re branding itself as New Labour.
+But, Labour had also changed, successfully rebranding itself as New Labour.
 Tony Blair had changed the constitution of the Labour party – ditching the Clause IV commitment to nationalisation.
-It was a highly symbolic change and meant the New Labour party of 1997 was virtually unrecognisable to the Labour party of 1993.
+It was a highly symbolic change and meant the New Labour party of 1997 was virtually unrecognisable to the Labour party of 1983.

-The late 1990s were a good time for Britain, the economy did well and New Labour became associated with ‘cool Britannia’ – the idea of a rebirth in British politics and society.
-With little pressure, Labour regained power in the 2001 election.
+The late 1990s were a good time for Britain, the economy did well, and New Labour became associated with ‘cool Britannia’ – the idea of rebirth in British politics and society.
+With a strong economy, Labour easily regained power in the 2001 election.